MICHIGAN ENGINEERING'S PARTNERSHIP WITH KLA

 NCFD Admissions Process

 Non-Credit-For-Degree (NCFD) applications must be completed (including received transcripts) at least two weeks before the semester begins.
-Your completed applications must be submitted to the College of Engineering no later than June 30, 2022 for Fall 2022.
+Your completed applications must be submitted to the College of Engineering no later than November 1, 2023 for Winter 2024.
 However, applying sooner will ensure all materials are received well before the semester.

 - Online Application*